Grades of Bat Lumber

 Grade A

 Grade A bats are game ready and visually inspected for grain straightness and defects.
 The grain will be straight through the handle and free of any knots.
 Grade A bats will not come ink dot tested.
-This is a great option for most players in leagues that don’t require an ink dot test on Birch or Maple bats.
+MOST grade A bats will past the ink dot test though.
+If you require an ink dot bat let me know and I will help you out.

 Grade B